Coexistence and Extinction in Flow-Kick Systems: An invasion growth rate approach

 This average per-capita growth rate and the equilibrium value $y_5^*$ relate to the dominant eigenvalue and eigenvector of the extinction equilibrium with respect to the original $(C_1,C_2)$ coordinate system.
 To see why, the derivative matrix of the kick-to-kick consumer dynamics at the extinction equilibrium $(R_1,R_2,C_1,C_2)=(\alpha_1/\beta_1,\alpha_2/\beta_2,0,0)$ is:

-The dominant eigenvalue of this matrix equals $e^{r_i(\mu)}$ and the associated eigenvector is $ ^\intercal$ where $^\intercal$ denotes the transpose.
+The dominant eigenvalue of this matrix is equal to $e^{r_i(\mu)}$ and the associated eigenvector is $ ^\intercal$ where $^\intercal$ denotes the transpose.
 This connection between invasion growth rates and eigenvalues of the linearized system demonstrates how the flow-kick framework extends classical stability analysis.
 The dominant eigenvalue $e^{r_i(\mu)}$ determines whether small consumer populations grow ($r_i(\mu) > 0$) or decline ($r_i(\mu) < 0$), while the associated eigenvector gives the spatial distribution that would be observed during this growth or decline.